gpetuhov/AndroidInterview/README.md

 * Permissions since Android 6.
 * What is Data Binding?
 * ViewModel, LiveData
+* How to make some part of the code run only in debug? (if (BuildConfig.DEBUG) {...} else {...})

 ## Network
 * What is JSON?
+* How to set up a name of the serialized property different from the property name?
+(Use @SerializedName("name") annotation)
+* How to exclude a property from the serialization? (mark property as transient (keyword in Java or annotation in Kotlin))
 * Retrofit - what to do, if an app needs to interact with 2 different hosts? (create 2 different retrofit objects)
+* How to append some parameter (for example "platform=android") to all network queries?
+(Use interceptors)

 ## Dagger
 * Modules and Components